mspnp/aks-baseline/contoso-bicycle/README.md

 # Case study – Contoso Bicycle

 Contoso Bicycle is a fictitious company.
 The company is a small and fast-growing startup that provides online web services to its clientele in the west coast, North America.
 The web services were deployed to the cloud from the get-go.
-They have no on-premises data centers or legacy applications.
+They have no on-premises datacenters or legacy applications.
 Here's the brief cloud profile:

 - Have several workloads running and operating in Azure.
 - Use Microsoft Entra ID for identity management.